telarum/brainstorm/draft.md

 this is a draft. i just want my ideas out of my brain and in a document. the (maybes) will be expanded and fleshed out later once we understand/think more.

-- why you talk about using ipv4? isn't it obsolete?

-ipv4 is only used here as an example, we could use ipv6, or replace those completely with our own "ipv5" which is just ipv4 but instead of each part being limited up to 255, they can go up 999. (or something)

 - what is/are the telarum protocol(s)?

 `telarum://` is a protocol with two parts: you can send a request to a server with headers, and you can receive a response with headers and a file. the response is sent in several chunks, the first chunk contains the headers, an index header, and a part of the file - the rest of the chunks only contains indexes and parts of the file.

-`telaring://` could be a protocol for interacting with telarum webrings/name servers, ie. to ask for the webring's name, to ask to resolve a domain,

 - what is a telarum url?

 a telarum url is made up of 5 parts, the protocol, the id, the name/webring, a port, and some data. the the part that's just the id and the name is referred to as the domain

 > eg. protocol://id.name:port/data/

-> eg. telarum://stiffcocks.pizza:70/big/girthy/dicks
->
-> where telarum:// = protocol (potentially obsolete, we are making a new standard after all), stiffcocks = id, pizza = name, :70 = port, /big/girthy/dicks/ = essentially the same as whatever http has, except there are no get headers (login.html/?user=asdf) but instead you only have the headers in the protocol ie. no GET, only POST, but better because there is only one type of request

 ## example
 1. you run a telarum server on a computer (eg. a raspi) which is connected to a router, the router authenticates the server and it receives an ip, now with 192.168.0.69:70 (70 can be the default port ig) on the local network you can access the site hosted on the telarum server.